hmendes00/toguro-cli/templates/toguro-app-codebase/README.md

 This project contains the codebase to create new apps to Toguro and integrate to Toguro App Store.

+## Example of app

+[Assessment App](https://github.com/hmendes00/assessment-app) that supports Javascript and Typescript

 ## Requirements

 - Node 16 (we have .nvmrc if you just want to run nvm use)